nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/search-endpoints.md

 #### Querying with Elasticsearch

-In order to perform NXQL queries on Elasticsearch repository through the `search` endpoint, the following configuration must be added to `$NUXEO_HOME/bin/nuxeo.conf`:
+In order to perform NXQL queries on Elasticsearch repository through the `search` endpoints, the following configuration must be added to `$NUXEO_HOME/bin/nuxeo.conf`:

 ```
 elasticsearch.override.pageproviders=default_search,REST_API_SEARCH_ADAPTER